 Response of invoke webservice action is given below.
 ‘VarUsers” variable will have the highlighted part from response as it is the extracted ‘data’ element from the response:

 Please note that JSON path will be different as per the response format of your API.

 Configure create item action for above variable collection as shown below.

 Define column mappings as shown below:

-To get the property value from a variable collection, use ‘Loop Item’ in expression builder as shown below
+To get the property value from a variable collection, use ‘Run For’ item in expression builder as shown below: